tombensve/Seagull/README.md

 **NOTE:** This is my reboot / rethinking of my APS project and is like APS a playground where I'm having fun, and stimulating my brain.

+My goal here is to

+- Follow sound principles.
+- Keep things as tiny as possible.
+Will be picky about what dependencies I pull in.
+This is a hard one!
-A sub goal is to keep things very simple, though not by pretending something is something it really isn't!
+- Keep things as simple as possible (but not by pretending things are something it really isn't).
+- Make it easy to use.

 # Decisions